Paul Baffoe-Bonnie: Election petition

 In 2013, Baffoe-Bonnie was on the panel of Supreme Court Judges who ruled against a petition brought before it where the New Patriotic Party asked for about four million votes to be scrapped for alleged tampering in the 2012 Ghanaian general election.

 Personal life

 Baffoe-Bonnie's parents are Opanyin Baffoe-Bonnie from Sewua in the Bosomtwe district and Ama Kyerewaa from Breman in Kumasi.

-Baffoe-Bonnie has a wife called Pat.
-They have a daughter who qualified as a medical doctor in 2013.
-Her graduation ceremony reports were tainted by the fallout of the Election petition results earlier in 2013 HThe late, Kwasi Sainti Baffoe-Bonnie, who owned Network Broadcasting Company Limited which run Radio Gold FM in Ghana was his brother.
+Baffoe-Bonnie is married to Patience Baffoe-Bonnie.
+Kwasi Sainti Baffoe-Bonnie, who owned Network Broadcasting Company Limited which run Radio Gold FM in Ghana, was his brother.

+Appointment as Acting Chief Justice

+Baffoe-Bonnie was appointed to serve as acting Chief Justice of Ghana following the suspension of Gertrude Torkornoo on April 23.
+Baffoe-Bonnie stepped in because of his seniority on the Supreme Court Bench.